 For the Cheesecake Layer:

 - Preheat oven to 325 degrees.
-Using a large roasting pan on the lower 2/3 of the oven, preheat the pan too!
+Using a large roasting pan, add 1 inch of water to the pan.
+Place it on the lowest rack of the oven!
+Allow it to preheat in the oven.

-- Prepare springform pan by wrapping bottom of pan (outside) with double layer of foil.
-Spray pan with nonstick baking spray and line bottom (inside) with a circle of parchment paper.
+- Prepare 9-inch springform pan by lining the bottom (inside) with a circle of parchment paper.

 - Bake cheesecake for 45 minutes.
 Turn oven off and let cheesecake sit in oven for an additional 30 minutes.
 Remove and cool completely on counter.

-- When cooled, transfer entire springform pan into the freezer for several hours or overnight.
+- When cooled, remove outside portion of the springform pan and place into the freezer for several hours or overnight.
 I put it in freezer for about 2 hours.
-Remove cheesecake and wrap in plastic wrap and return to freezer, or assemble cake.
+If using within 24 hours, feel free to just refrigerate cheesecake!

 - To assemble the cake, lay one frozen layer of chocolate cake on cake plate.
 Top with frozen cheesecake and second layer of chocolate cake.
 Frost sides and top with a thin layer of frosting to apply a crumb coat.
 Refrigerate 30 minutes to an hour.
 Remove from refrigerator and frost remaining cake.
 I keep the cake covered in the refrigerator until ready to eat.